flomio/cordova-plugin-flomio/README.md

 * `addNdefListener(resultCallback)`

 	Retrieve NDEF formatted data from a tag in proximity of a specified target device.
+	Configuration must be "read-data" upon initialization.
+	Only supported for FloBLE Plus
 	```
 	function resultCallback(result)
 	Object result